SOLID Principles in Rust: A Practical Guide

 “Code that depends on a trait must work correctly with any implementation of that trait.”

 LSP is about keeping promises.
-If our trait says “this method returns the sum of two numbers”, then every implementation better return the sum - not the difference, not a random number, not a side effect.
+If our trait says “this method returns the sum of two numbers”, then every implementation better return the sum, not the difference, not a random number, not a side effect.

 The Problem: Surprising Substitutions